mattgallagher/Mines/README.md

 You can't *run* Xcode 4.3.3 on macOS Sierra but you can open the bundle and copy the "Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.6.sdk" folder and place it at the same location in your Xcode 8's bundle.
 To force Xcode to include the 10.6 SDK, you must also edit the "MinimumSDKVersion" in the "Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Info.plist" file in your Xcode bundle to "10.6" or lower.

-**License note**: my code is available under my ISC-style license (see LICENSE.txt) but this repository also contains code copyright Freescale under a BSD-style license (see LICENSE.txt in the PowerPlant directory) and the contents of the CarbonHeaders directory is Apple code, under the APSL (https://opensource.apple.com/license/apsl/).
+**License note**: my code is available under my ISC-style license (see LICENSE.txt) but this repository also contains code copyright Freescale under a BSD-style license (see LICENSE.txt in the PowerPlant directory).